 Multiple linear regressions were used in the analyses of the modified observational data.
-In the trial [5] participants were analyzed according to randomization status in an intention-totreat manner.
+In the trial [5] participants were analyzed according to randomization status in an intention-to-treat manner.
 To analyze the modified observational data in a similar manner, the selected DCH participants were analyzed according to the randomization status of the trial participant they matched.
-Similar to the analyses in the trial [5], the five groups (low protein, low GI; low protein, high GI; high protein, low GI; high protein, low GI; high protein, high GI (yes/no) and control group (yes/no).
+Similar to the analyses in the trial [5], the five groups (low protein, low GI; low protein, high GI; high protein, low GI; high protein, high GI; control) were recoded into three indicator variables: High protein (yes/no), high GI (yes/no) and control group (yes/no).
 This was the exposure in the modified observational data.
-Since dietary adherence was not taken into account in the analyses of the modified observational data.
+Since dietary adherence was not taken into account in the analyses of the DiOGenes trial [5], it was not done in the analyses of the modified observational data.